 Keep in mind that what used to be the Fastpass queue (essentially a shorter line that allows you to bypass the standby line and get to an attraction with a quicker wait) is now called the Lightning Lane.

-Each attraction (or show) that used to offer a Fastpass option will now have a shorter, Lightning Lane option.
+Attractions (or shows) that used to offer a Fastpass option will now have a shorter, Lightning Lane option.
 But you will have to pay to have access to this quicker lane.

 There are two ways to do this depending on the attraction.